 What they're saying

 "Lennard is a young player with a lot of potential.
 As a school pupil, he's so far had to divide his energy between professional football and his academic studies.
 We're excited to see how he develops when he's able to focus exclusively on football.
-It'll be important to give him game time." – Union CEO Oliver Ruhnert
+It'll be important to give him game time." – Union sporting director Oliver Ruhnert

 "Playing for the United States is one of my greatest dreams.
 Of course it's also nice to play for Germany.
 But deep inside my heart, I really want to play for the USA.
 I don't know why, this feeling is just there." - Lennard Maloney (to AmericanSoccerNow)